-- Steam or boil the cauliflower until soft.
+- Steam or boil 200g cauliflower until soft.

-- Bring a pan of water to the boil and add the macaroni.
+- Bring a pan of water to the boil and add 170g macaroni.
 Cook according to the packet instructions until al dente.

-- Melt the butter in a small saucepan.
-Stir through the flour and whisk in the milk.
+- Melt 25g butter in a small saucepan.
+Stir through 1 tbsp plain flour and whisk in 500ml milk, a little at a time.
 Bring to the boil, then reduce the heat and cook, stirring often, for around five minutes.
 Don't worry about the sauce thickening too much as you want it to be on the runny side for macaroni cheese.

-- Remove from the heat and add the cheese.
+- Remove from the heat and add the 100g grated cheddar cheese.
 Stir until melted.

-- Add the cooked cauliflower to the sauce and blend until smooth.
+- Add the cooked cauliflower to the sauce and blend with a handheld blender until smooth.

 - Drain the pasta when cooked and add to the sauce, mixing well.

-- Pour into your muffin tin, sprinkle over the breadcrumbs and bake in the preheated oven for 15 minutes.
+- Pour into your muffin tin, sprinkle over 50g breadcrumbs and bake in the preheated oven for 15 minutes.

 - Allow to cool completely in the tin before removing otherwise they'll fall apart.